Think, Speak, Decide: Language-Augmented Multi-Agent Reinforcement Learning for Economic Decision-Making: Experimental Setup and Results

-(3)Decide Module: The Decide stage integrates the numerical and language information to output final actions through a reinforcement learning policy.
+(3) Decide Module: The Decide stage integrates the numerical and language information to output final actions through a reinforcement learning policy.
 We use a centralized training, decentralized execution (CTDE) paradigm with an actor–critic algorithm (based on MADDPG).
-Specifically, during training, a centralized critic $Q_{\phi}(x, a^1,\dots,a^{N_h})$ takes as input the joint state and joint action of all agents, and outputs a Q-value (expected cumulative reward) to critique the action choices.
-The actors (one per agent $i$ with parameters $\theta_i$) are decentralized policies $a_t^i = \mu_{\theta_i}(o_t^i,, m_ t^i)$ that observe only the agent’s own local state $o_t^i$ (e.g., its asset $a_t^i$, efficiency $e_t^i$, and any private observation like its own income) augmented with its own language-based context $m_t^i$.
-Here $m_t^i$ is a fixed-size vector representation of textual inputs relevant to agent $i$ at time $t$, including its private reasoning $\psi_t^i$ and its reflection $\alpha_t^i$ (concatenated or pooled).
-To obtain $m_t^i$, we encode the texts with a pretrained language encoder $E_{\text{text}}$ and project it to a lower dimension $d$ using a trainable linear layer $P(\cdot)$.
-We also $L_2$-normalize the projected vector to unit length to avoid scale issues when combining with numeric inputs.
+Specifically, during training, a centralized critic \(Q_{\phi}(x, a^1,\dots,a^{N_h}, a^{\mathrm{gov}})\) takes as input the joint state and joint action of all agents, and outputs a Q-value (expected cumulative reward) to critique the action choices.
+For households, the actors are decentralized but group-shared policies \( a_t^i = \mu_{\theta_{g(i)}}(o_t^i, m_t^i), \) where \(g(i)\in\{1,2,3\}\) denotes the wealth group of household \(i\) (top 10\%, middle 40\%, bottom 50\%).
+The government uses a separate actor \( a_t^{\mathrm{g}}=\mu_{\theta_{\mathrm{g}}}(O_t^g). \) Each household policy observes the agent’s execution-time observation \(o_t^i\), consisting of the shared global observation \(O_t^g\) and its private numerical state \(o_{t}^{i,h}\), augmented with its own language-based context \(m_t^i\).
+Here \(m_t^i\) is a fixed-size vector representation of textual inputs relevant to agent \(i\) at time \(t\), including its private reasoning \(\psi_t^i\) and its reflection \(\alpha_t^i\) (concatenated or pooled).
+To obtain \(m_t^i\), we encode the texts with a pretrained language encoder \(E_{\text{text}}\) and project them to a lower dimension \(d\) using a linear layer \(P(\cdot)\).
 This way, the language information enters the policy network in a controlled, compact form rather than raw text tokens, which greatly improves learning efficiency.
-The critic state $x_t$ at time $t$ consists of the global numerical state combined with all agents’ language embeddings: \( x_t = \bigl( O_t^{g},\,{m}_t^{\,1:\!N_h} \bigr), \) where $O_t^g$ is the global observation (available to the critic but not to individual actors during execution).
-The critic uses this state to evaluate joint actions.
+The critic state \(x_t\) at time \(t\) consists of the shared global numerical observation, all households’ private numerical observations, and all households’ language embeddings: \( x_t = \bigl(O_t^g,\; o_{t}^{\,1:\!N_h},\; m_t^{\,1:\!N_h}\bigr). \) The critic uses this state to evaluate joint actions.
 We train the critic by minimizing the mean squared Bellman error:

 with the target value